ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_ChecksFinder.md

 Location checks in are completed when the player finds a spot on a board that has the archipelago logo.
 The bottom of the screen has a number next to the archipelago logo, that number is how many you can find so far.
-You can only get as many checks as you have gained items, plus one to start with being available.
+You can only get as many checks as you have gained items, plus five to start with being available.

 ## When the player receives an item, what happens?